 Treating heel pain

 There are many treatment options available for heel pain.
-In most cases conservative treatment is all that’s needed or recommended.
-Treatment such as heel pain stretches, orthotics, physical therapy, proper shoes or painless laser therapy may be enough to treat your heel pain.
+In most cases conservative commended.
+Treatment such as heel pain stretches, orthotics, physical therapy, proper treatment is all that’s needed.
+New shoes or painless laser therapy may be enough to treat your heel pain.
 If you have a severe case, surgical intervention may be required.
 In most cases, conservative treatment is all that is needed.
 And most patients feel better after their initial treatment.